Actindo-AG/Documentation/PIM/API/01_Overview.md

 [comment]: <> (Diese Info gilt für alle APIs bzw. alle Module.
 Falls andere Module dokumentiert, darauf verweisen oder auf eine überordnete Ebene verschieben)

-## Introduction

-The *Actindo Core1 Platform* is built based on the API-first approach.
+The *Actindo Core1 OpenAPI* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).
+It is built based on the API-first approach.
 With over 500 API endpoints, the Core1 is fully connective and integrative.
 Every part of the application is accessible through a set of documented API endpoints, which are all accessible through a variety of protocols.

 The Core1 is highly configurable and expandable, using not only the Actindo App Store, but also including self-developed modules and extensions.
 Therefore, every Actindo Core1 account is unique in its API configuration due to the individual construction of the installed and extended modules.

-On this documentation, you will find a general API specification of the platform itself, as well as common API use cases and examples for different Actindo modules and extensions in the specified versions.
-Individual accounts have different module versions and vendor profiles.
-To access the full API documentation specific to you instance, log in to your Core1 instance and navigate to *Dev Tools > API*.

-[comment]: <> (Double-check info.
-Wo kommt es her?)

-The *Actindo Core1 Platform API* is a web REST API that uses the OpenAPI 3.0 Specification (OAS).

-[comment]: <> (Supports REST, SOAP, welche andere?
-Relevant hier?)
+[comment]: <> (Andere Kompatibilität?
+SOAP und andere unterstützt?
+Erwähnenswert?
+Allgemeine API info, die man noch erwähnen sollte?)

 ## Authentication